 More than 21,000 medical students are enrolled at the nation’s colleges of osteopathic medicine (COMs), nearly double the number enrolled in osteopathic medical schools just a decade ago.
 With more than 5,800 first-year students expected to enter one of the nation’s COMs this year, more than 20 percent of the nation’s medical students will be … [Read More...]

 By PAULINE W. CHEN, M.D.
 My colleague loved performing surgery as much as anyone I had ever met.
 Every morning he bounded into the hospital, full of energy and cheerful anticipation of the day’s surgical schedule, his prominent mouth stretched into a broad grin.
-“Too bad his foot is always in it,” another doctor whispered one day as … [Read More...]
+“Too bad his foot is always in it,” another doctor whispered one day as our … [Read More...]

 REINVENTING THE THIRD-YEAR MEDICAL STUDENT A year ahead in medical school, my friend had been a constant source of support and inspiration, offering study tips for courses and warnings about professors and, when he had neither, hilarious spot-on imitations of classmates and teachers.
 Patients he was beginning to see in his introductory course on … [Read More...]

 Janie Guice is the recruiter for the Mississippi Rural Physician Scholarship Program.
 Listen to her story on NPR’s Morning Edition.
 When Janie Guice looks at the Mississippi Delta she sees a vast, flat flood plain home to cotton fields and catfish farms.
-She also sees desperate rural health problems and a deep shortage of doctors to offer … [Read More...]
+She also sees desperate rural health problems and a deep shortage of doctors to offer care. … [Read More...]

 PROF. PIERS J. HALE knew something was up when his students at the University of Oklahoma were clamoring this spring to get into his medical ethics class, which was formerly populated largely by social science majors.
 What led to the sudden burst of popularity, he discovered, were plans by the Association of American Medical Colleges to revise the … [Read More...]